(416) 500-1510 Book Free Consultation

 Using medical-grade gloves and strict hygiene protocols, the practitioner dissolves trigger points, releases fascial adhesions, and restores healthy blood flow and muscle function from both sides of the tissue.
 Most clients are surprised by how relieving it feels.
 The immediate release of holding patterns built up over years — sometimes decades — is often described as life-changing.

-TMJ, Jaw Tension, and Holding Patterns
+Jaw Tension, Clenching & Holding Patterns

 A Natural Alternative to Injectables